 2. Training for Real-World Situations, Not Organized Competitions

 Krav Maga trains you to think on your feet, counter attackers, and then strike back.
-Students of Krav Maga learn to improvise in order to gain the upper hand against an adversary.
+Students learn to improvise in order to gain the upper hand against an adversary.
 The Krav Maga fighting style is meant for situations that can happen to anyone, on any given day, with muggers, rapists, kidnappers, or anyone who would hurt you or your loved ones.
-Krav Maga is not designed nor meant to solely be practiced in a competition; it is for real-world instances in which your life is at stake.
+Krav Maga is not designed nor meant solely to be practiced in a competition; it is for real-world instances in which your life is at stake.

 This is why Krav Maga was also developed as a defensive tactics system for law enforcement officers and members of the military who face hostile adversaries in combat situations on a regular basis.